nolo2k9/Sha256_Sha512/README.md

 ***

 #### Output
-When each block completes messaage processing the final 512 Hash digest is outputted [13].
+When each block completes message processing the final 512 Hash digest is outputted [13].

 #### Real world use cases for SHA2